cloudquery/policies/transformations/gcp/asset-inventory-free/README.md

 # CloudQuery &times; dbt: GCP Asset Inventory Package

 ## Overview

-Welcome to our free edition of the GCP Asset Inventory package, a solution that works on top of the CloudQuery framework.
+This GCP Asset Inventory package works on top of the CloudQuery framework.
 This package offers automated line-item listing of all active resources in your GCP environment.
-Currently, this package supports usage with PostgreSQL, BigQuery, and Snowflake databases.
+This package supports usage with PostgreSQL, BigQuery, and Snowflake databases.

-### Coming soon
-- GCP Asset Inventory Dashboard

 ### Example Queries

 How many resources are there per project?
 (PostgreSQL)

 ```sql
 select project_id, count(*)
 from gcp_resources